happner/happner-ansible-orchestration/README.md

 To understand how the sample files relate to each other, start with a `playbook`, eg `deploy > playbooks > happn-cluster.yml` and you will notice a reference to `roles`.
 This refers to the `deploy > roles` directory and a specific sub-directory containing all files required for that playbook to run, eg: `deploy > roles > cluster_image_build`.

-The `deploy > roles > cluster_image_build > defaults` sub-directory contains a main.yml file in which default values are set.
-The `deploy > roles > cluster_image_build > tasks` sub-directory contains a main.yml file where all the heavy lifting takes place for the build.
-The `deploy > roles > cluster_image_build > templates` sub-directory contains the Dockerfile that will be deployed to the relevant Docker host, and will build the Docker image, and then start one or more containers based on this.
+You can see how these relate to each other in the directory tree above.

 ## Docker automation